What was the message?

 Since the real estate group was under the impression that everything they said was related to the legislation, though they never actually made the link, they were somewhat dismayed.

-- Assume nothing, always clearly state why you are meeting.
+- Assume nothing before a meeting.
+Always clearly state why you are meeting and what you would like from the meeting.

-- Be clear on what you would like the legislator to do.
+- Be clear on what you specifically would like the person you are meeting with to do next.

 - Ask if there are any questions before you conclude the meeting.